 The flaming tar barrels however date back much further than 100 years, some say pagan times when effigies of townsfolk who had erred in the previous year were made and then burnt!
 The Friday night celebrations have maintained some of the pagan essences when locals impersonate other townsfolk in a light hearted manner.
 Hatherleigh Silver Band lead the unlit tar barrels, pulled by the children of the town, to Oakfield Road (ready for the off at 5am the next morning!) but not in their usual smart uniforms, instead in an array of unusual costumes as ‘Hatherleigh Jazz Band.’
-A small band of men spend their time in the run up to the Carnival assembling and tarring the barrels in the traditional fashion, making torches for the fantastic frame that heads the procession and torches for people to carry (beside the crepe paper floats), all that work just to go up in flames!
+A small band of men and women spend their time in the run up to the Carnival assembling and tarring the barrels in the traditional fashion, making torches for the fantastic frame that heads the procession and torches for people to carry (beside the crepe paper floats), all that work just to go up in flames!

 In recent years the day of the carnival had to be moved from a Wednesday to a Saturday, which is more convenient for work and school, and the actual route of the Carnival procession has been slightly altered but these are about the only changes over the past 100 years.